oscarmorrison/nvim-anywhere/CONTRIBUTING.md

-Thanks for your interest in contributing to vim-anywhere!
-So much has been added to vim-anywhere over the years by contributors like you.
+Thanks for your interest in contributing to nvim-anywhere!
+So much has been added to nvim-anywhere over the years by contributors like you.
 If you're interested in making a pull request, please review these guidelines.

 ## Pull Request Requirements